-The impact would be significant under CEQA for both project alternatives because construction could result in temporary exceedance of BAAQMD's ROG (under Alternative B only) and NOX (under either alternative) thresholds.
-Project features (AQ-IAMF#1 through AQ-IAMF#5) would minimize air quality impacts through application of all best available on-site controls to reduce construction emissions.
-However, even with these features, exceedances of BAAQMD's ROG

-(under Alternative B only) and NOX thresholds would still occur and the project would contribute a significant level of regional VOC (under Alternative B only) and NOX pollution within the SFBAAB.
-A mitigation measure to address this impact is identified in Section 3.3.9, CEQA Significance Conclusions.
-Section 3.3.7, Mitigation Measures, describes the measure in detail.
+The impact would be significant under CEQA for both project alternatives because construction could result in temporary exceedance of BAAQMD's ROG (under Alternative B only) and NO_X (under either alternative) thresholds.
+Project features (AQ-IAMF#1 through AQ-IAMF#6) will minimize air quality impacts through the best available on-site controls to reduce construction emissions.
+However, even with these features, exceedances of BAAQMD's VOC (under Alternative B only) and NO_X thresholds would still occur and the project would contribute a significant level of regional VOC (under Alternative B only) and NO_X pollution within the SFBAAB.
+Mitigation measures (AQ-MM#1 and AQ-MM#2) to address this impact are identified in Section 3.3.9.
+Section 3.3.7 describes the measure in detail.